AUAP/AP2018/class07/class07.md

 #### Conceptual discussion on Vocable Code
 ```
-Go through the notes that you have taken, then go through the runme and readme of Vocable Code.
+Go through the notes that you have taken, then go through the runme and the source code of Vocable Code.
 Discussion:
-What are voices?
+- What are voices?
-Can you draw a relation between the two pieces based on the notes that you have written?
+- Can you draw a relation between the two pieces based on the notes that you have written?
 ```
-**Instructions:**
+**Instructions for voice recording:**
 1. Find a blank paper and prepare to write a sentence.
 2. Complete the sentence with the starting words: “Queer is…”
   - Each sentence contains no more than 5 words (the starting words- “queer is” is not included)